Culture Night Belfast's Story

-In this process we found out a lot more about materials, and the actuality of the process that had brought them into being, along with how they could be recycled or re-used, so it made for a deeper awareness of materials, and also in local suppliers (or lack of them in some instances).
-For example, we selected the rolls of HDPE plastic as it is the most environmentally stable of all plastics – giving off no harmful fumes into the environment.
+In this process, we found out a lot more about materials, and the actuality of the process that had brought them into being, along with how they could be recycled or re-used, so it made for a deeper awareness of materials, and also local suppliers (or lack of them in some instances).
+For example, we selected the rolls of high-density polyethylene (HDPE) plastic as it is the most environmentally stable of all plastics – giving off no harmful fumes into the environment.
 Manufacturing HDPE plastics requires only a fraction of the energy required to produce steel from iron ore, further contributing to its classification of being termed eco-friendly.

 A large proportion of the selected materials were intercepted in their use-flow, with a one-more-use approach to their end of life, or a return-to-service for some of them.
 The rest were moved on to new uses, largely in the construction of fencing and furniture, with some of the broken palettes processed so that the lengths and blocks of wood could be used in further construction.

 During the project, and mostly once it had opened to the public, we were approached by many Belfast city representatives, from council, business and other organisations, to understand more about the project, the thinking behind it, and how we approached the sustainability delivery.

 We also made sure that in our conversations with members of the public who attended, and in all media and online outreach we explained the goals and aspirations of our approach to sustainability, which was important in opening up the wider discussions around how we, as a society, approach the materials around us, the choices that we make in purchasing them, and ultimately in how we dispose of them or re-use them.